Orange-OpenSource/fiware-cepheus/doc/examples/3_CepAndBroker/index.md

 Cepheus-CEP sends a `subscribeContext` request in order to receive notifications from the Cepheus-Broker for the Room Context Entity.

-Then the script sending temperatures updates to Cepheus-lb that sends notifications to Cepheus-CEP.
+Then the script sending temperatures updates to Cepheus-Broker that sends notifications to Cepheus-CEP.

 Go back to the terminal where you launched first the LB then after the CEP.
 You should see tempertures as "EventIn" beeing logged in CEP logs.